3add/PacketEventsSK/README.md

 ## PacketEventsSK
 PacketEventsSK is a skript addon that adds packet related features to Skript.
+### Requirements
+PacketEventsSK requires a 18+ server and [packetevents](https://modrinth.com/plugin/packetevents) a seperate plugin to be installed.

 ## Features
 Here's a list of some of it's key features, more available on the wiki.